CudaText-addons/cuda_complete_from_text/readme/readme.txt

 - 'lexers': comma-separated lexer names, ie for which lexers to work; specify none-lexer as '-'.
 - 'min_len': minimal word length, words of smaller length will be ignored.
+- 'max_lines': if document has bigger count of lines, ignore this document.
 - 'case_sens': case-sensitive; words starting with 'A' will be ignored when you typed 'a'.
 - 'no_comments': ignore words inside "syntax comments" (lexer specific).
 - 'no_strings': ignore words inside "syntax strings" (lexer specific).
 - 'what_editors': which documents (ie UI tabs) to read to get words.
 Values:
-    '0': only current document.
+    0: only current document.
-    '1': all opened documents.
+    1: all opened documents.
-    '2': all opened documents with the same lexer.
+    2: all opened documents with the same lexer.

 Plugin supports CudaText option "nonword_chars", so for example char '$' can be founds in words too, if option is configured so.